-- a) If an employee reports but is not placed to work, he shall be entitled to a minimum of four (4) hours of pay at the applicable rate of pay.
-If this occurs more than two (2) consecutive normal working days, then the employee shall, at his option, be entitled to a layoff. - b) If an employee starts work and is then sent home by the Employer for lack of work, he shall be entitled to a minimum of four (4) hours of pay at the applicable rate of pay and if he is required to stay beyond the regular lunch break period, he shall be entitled to one (1) day of pay at the applicable rate of pay.
+- a) If an employee reports but is not placed to work, they shall be entitled to a minimum of four (4) hours of pay at the applicable rate of pay.
+If this occurs more than two (2) consecutive normal working days, then the employee shall, at their option, be entitled to a layoff. - b) If an employee starts work and is then sent home by the Employer for lack of work, they shall be entitled to a minimum of four (4) hours of pay at the applicable rate of pay and if they are required to stay beyond the regular lunch break period, they shall be entitled to one (1) day of pay at the applicable rate of pay.